rust-console/gba/book/src/ch2/the_key_input_register.md

   }
 ```

-So then every frame we can check for `column_direction` and `row_direction` and
+So then in our game, every frame we can check for `column_direction` and
-then apply those to the snake's current position to make it move around the
+`row_direction` and then apply those to the player's current position to make
-screen.
+them move around the screen.

 With that settled I think we're all done with user input for now.
 There's some
 other things to eventually know about like key interrupts that you can set and